Counseling Services FAQs

 Will my friends and family know I’m talking to the counselor?

 No. Your visits with the counselor are strictly confidential.
-This confidentiality will be broken only if the counselor thinks you are a threat to yourself or someone else, if you disclose information about child or elder abuse, or if legal proceedings require disclosure of your counseling sessions.
+Confidentiality will be nullified only if the counselor deems you are a harm to yourself or others, if you disclose information regarding child or elder abuse, or if legal proceedings require disclosure of your counseling sessions.

 How does counseling work?